zhxie/s3s3/README.md

    Alternately, you can also copy the [script](/s3s3.js) directly and add a new script in Scriptable.

-7. Use your stat.ink API key to update the `API_KEY` field (line 6) in `s3s3` script.

-8. Use `s3s3` profile to capture request in Mudmouth.
+7. Use `s3s3` profile to capture request in Mudmouth.

-9. Tap on the notification when request has been captured by Mudmouth.
+8. Tap on the notification when request has been captured by Mudmouth.

-10. Wait `s3s3` script to complete in Scriptable.
+9. Wait `s3s3` script to complete in Scriptable.

 ## License